top of page

 Step 3: Apply to Take and Pass the CPA Exam

-While the process for taking the CPA Exam varies by state, the basic steps include:
+While the CPA exam process varies by state, the basic steps include:

 2. Complete an Exam Section Application (after you are found eligible)